-- 1. to elect seven directors; - 2. to ratify the appointment of Rotenberg Meril Solomon Bertiger & Guttilla, P.C as our independent registered public accounting firm for the fiscal year ending December 31, 2013; - 3. to approve our 2013 Equity Incentive Plan; - 4. to approve an Agreement and Plan of Merger between our Company and our newly-organized wholly-owned Nevada subsidiary as a result of which our Company will become a Nevada corporation named Air Industries Group; - 5. to adopt, on an advisory basis, a resolution approving the compensation of the Company's named executive officers; - 6. to adopt, on an advisory basis, a proposal on the frequency of future non-binding stockholder votes on the compensation of the Company's named executive officers; and - 7. to transact such other business as may properly come before the Annual Meeting and at any adjournment or postponement thereof.
+1. to elect seven directors;

+2. to ratify the appointment of Rotenberg Meril Solomon Bertiger & Guttilla, P.C as our independent registered public accounting firm for the fiscal year ending December 31, 2013;

+3. to approve our 2013 Equity Incentive Plan;

+4. to approve an Agreement and Plan of Merger between our Company and our newly-organized wholly-owned Nevada subsidiary as a result of which our Company will become a Nevada corporation named Air Industries Group; and

+5. to transact such other business as may properly come before the Annual Meeting and at any adjournment or postponement thereof.